snehansh/Top50Trigrams/README.md

 Other requirements:

-• Make (and state) reasonable assumptions about text cases
+• Make (and state) reasonable assumptions about text cases <br>
-• The program should have reasonably professional style and comments
+• The program should have reasonably professional style and comments <br>
-• No hard coding of file names in the program
+• No hard coding of file names in the program <br>